 However, we all know that she's a true villain: a mad woman and a psycho just like her infamous lover, the Joker.

 It's her carefree and unpredictable attitude that makes her so dangerous, badass, and iconic.
 No wonder her portrayal in The Suicide Squad gained her so many fans worldwide.

 A wicked witch portrayed by Angelina Jolie, Maleficent is the protagonist of her own movie, which is a spin-off of the famous fairy tale in which she was actually the villain.

 In other words, Maleficent is a movie that tells the story of Sleeping Beauty from Maleficent's point of view.

 Many kids might wonder, "How did the evil witch become the hero?"
-Well, with a bit of creative liberty and imagination, these filmmakers have told this story—and made the character quite badass.
+Well, with a bit of creative liberty and imagination, director Robert Stromberg made it work—and made her quite the badass.

 Just like Maleficent, Cruella de Vil (played by Emma Stone) is the protagonist of her own movie titled Cruella, which is based on the originally villainous character from 101 Dalmatians.

 In this stylized take, her schemes and crimes are "fabulous" while her villain costume is flashy and "gorgeous."
 It's her fashion sense that infuses her with so much memorable personality.